Yenzu/BloggingPlatform/README.md

 2. Install dotnet 6 - https://dotnet.microsoft.com/en-us/download/dotnet/6.0
 3. Either fork or dowload the app
 4. Open the folder `BloggingPlatform`
+5. Build the application using `dotnet build` command
-5. Star the web server using `dotnet run` command.
+6. Start the web server using `dotnet run` command.
 The app will be served at https://localhost:7183
-6. Go to https://localhost:7183 in your browser.
+7. Go to https://localhost:7183 in your browser.

 ## How to write a post
 1. Login or register